NVIDIA-Omniverse/OpenUSD-Code-Samples/README.md

 ![Alt text](images/image.png)

-Our Code Samples are stored in the source folder and organized by their categories in respective folders
+Our Code Samples are stored in the source directory, organized by categories.
+Each sample has their files, including the actual sample code, in their own directory.

 In this example, we have two camera Code Samples.
 The paths to these two Code Samples folders are the following: